What is Sensitivity?

 5. Watch the MV Mask Ritual to familiarise yourself with correct mask consistency, application and removal.

-6. Never allow a mask to dry completely, this will draw moisture from the surface of the skin resulting in dehydration and irritation.
+6. Never allow an MV Mineral Mask to dry completely, this will draw moisture from the surface of the skin resulting in dehydration and irritation.

 7. When using suggested MV products for mild sensitivity, with any form of sensitivity, we always recommend starting out slowly.
 Initially introducing too many products may trigger a reaction resulting in disappointment and frustration.